AndyObtiva/glimmer-dsl-libui/README.md

 Last but not least, Ruby recently supported WASM, including the ability to [package a Ruby application as a WASI application](https://github.com/ruby/ruby.wasm#quick-example-how-to-package-your-ruby-application-as-a-wasi-application).

 ## Glimmer Style Guide

+The code of the Glimmer GUI DSL is not standard imperative Ruby code because it represents a declarative Domain Specific Language for describing the hierarchical structure of a Graphical User Interface, meaning a language embedded within Ruby that is slightly separate from Ruby.
+So, it is important that it has a declarative style that helps Software Engineers focus on the visual aspect of the Graphical User Interface in a highly productive manner.
+As such, multi-line blocks intentionally do not use imperative words like `do; end` that slow readability down, yet the declarative `{}` style that helps give a quick visual view of GUI component nesting at a glance.
+However, MVC Views are observed for changes by listeners that then invoke imperative logic in Models, so listener multi-line blocks do have the `do; end` style to clearly distinguish imperative code from declarative code in Views.
+In summary, the Ruby Style Guide is not applicable when writing Glimmer GUI DSL code.
+Software Engineers must adhere to the Glimmer Style Guide for View code instead to cater to the style requirements of both declarative DSL code and imperative Ruby code.

 **1 - Control arguments are always wrapped by parentheses.**